 Judgment and Liberty in Non-essentials

 14 Accept the brother1 who is weak in the faith, but not with a view to judging2 his opinions.
 2 One brother believes he is free to eat anything, whereas the weak brother eats vegetables alone.
-3 He who eats freely must not look down on him who doesn’t; and he who doesn’t eat freely must not judge him who does—for God has accepted him.
+3 He who eats freely must not look down on him who does not; and he who does not eat freely must not judge him who does—for God has accepted him.
 4 Who are you to judge another man’s servant?
 To his own master he stands or falls; and stand he will, for God is able to make him stand.

 10 But as for you, why do you judge your brother?
 Or again, why do you look down on your brother?
 For all of us will stand before the judgment seat of God.
-11 For it is written, “As I live, says the Lord, every knee will bow to me, and every tongue will acknowledge5 God.”6 12 Therefore each of us will give an account of himself to God.
-13 So let us stop judging one another, but instead make this resolve: never to put an obstacle or a stumbling block in our brother’s way.
+11 For it is written, “As I live, says the Lord, every knee will bow to me, and every tongue will acknowledge5 God.”6 12 So then: Each of us will give an account of himself to God.
+13 Let us therefore stop judging one another, but instead make this resolve: never to put an obstacle or a stumbling block in our brother’s way.

 Self-sacrifice in Pursuit of Peace

-14 I know and am convinced by the Lord Jesus that nothing is unclean in itself; but if anyone thinks of something as unclean, then to him it is unclean.
-15 For if your brother is thrown into confusion7 because of what you eat, you are no longer walking in love.
-You must not let your eating tear down the brother for whom Christ died.
-16 So never let what you regard as good8 be spoken of as evil.
-17 For the kingdom of God is not a matter of food and drink,9 but of righteousness, peace, and joy in the Holy Spirit.
+14 I know and am convinced by the Lord Jesus that nothing is unclean in itself; but if anyone thinks of something as unclean, for him it is unclean.
+15 If, then, your brother is thrown into confusion7 because of what you eat, you are no longer walking in love; you must not let your food tear down the brother for whom Christ died.
+16 Therefore, do not allow what you regard as good8 to be spoken of as evil.
+17 For the kingdom of God has nothing to do with food and drink,9 but with righteousness, peace, and joy in the Holy Spirit.
 18 For he who serves Christ with this understanding10 is acceptable to God and approved by men.

-19 So then: Let us pursue the things that make for peace, and the things by which we may build one another up.
+19 So then: Let us pursue the things that make for peace, and the things by which we may build each other up.
 20 Do not tear down the work of God for the sake of food.
-Yes, all things are clean; but it is wrong for a man to eat freely if it makes someone stumble.11 21 Indeed, it is good neither to eat meat, nor drink wine, nor do anything at all by which your brother might be caused to stumble.
-22 The faith you have, have it to yourself before God.
+Yes, all things are clean; but it is wrong for a man to eat freely if it causes someone to stumble.11 21 Indeed, it is good neither to eat meat, nor to drink wine, nor to do anything at all by which your brother might be made to stumble.
+22 The faith that you have, have it to yourself before God.
 Happy is the man who has no qualms about12 what he approves.
-23 But he who doubts is condemned if he eats, because his eating is not based on faith; for whatever is not based on faith is sin.
+23 But he who doubts is condemned if he eats, because his eating is not done in faith; for whatever is not done in faith is sin.

 - Lit. person